 Progression Presentations for parents - September

-The following resources were used to inform parents and carers about the university and arts college applications process in a meeting in early September 2016.
+The following resources were used to inform parents and carers about the university and arts college applications process at a recent Progression Meeting for parents.